theking2/srv-nas-pi/README.md

 ## Routing and PAT

-In dedicated office ISP.
+In a dedicated office ISP with provided Sagecom router.
 (Home traffic and LAN over a secondary ISP, hence the two nic)

 Port | forwared | What
 -|-|-